 The strange lady from the Winchester Mystery House

-Mrs. Winchester was loved by her employees and neighbors.
+Her employees and neighbors loved Mrs. Winchester.
 She welcomed neighborhood children to play in her garden, inviting them in to eat ice cream or play her piano.

-But the way the house’s project was conducted by Mrs. Winchester, it generated rumors and gossip in the local community, that called her a Lady of Mystery.
+But, Mrs. Winchester conducted the house’s project in a way that it generated rumors and gossip in the local community, which called her a Lady of Mystery.

 The tall cypress hedge surrounding the house, planted by the gardeners, only added to the rumors.